 When solid doors were battery tested, it was discovered that the door jamb near the lock was the most important aspect of door security.
 This area always splits on fiberglass, wood, and steel doors.
 It was discovered that reinforced locks and fastened strike points go a long way toward making a door more kick-resistant.
 The key to good home security is having the correct combination of door, lock, and reinforcement.
 Many homeowners ignore the garage door, so make sure that all of the doors going into your home are adequately reinforced.

 There are some doors that really take the cake when it comes to being, well, everything-resistant.
 Master Security manufactures doors that withstand not only intruders, but fires, hurricanes and even bullets.
 This company started making super strong doors in 1974, when an Italian engineer realized there was a hole in the market.
 Today, you can find Master security doors sold everywhere.
 The door even comes with four deadbolts and an anti-pick lock for maximum security.
 These doors are constructed with reinforced, galvanized 12 gauge steel.
 Which means, they’re ultra-strong.
 These doors can withstand our men beating it with a sledgehammer for ten minutes straight.
 Whether its gunshots or cannonballs, nothing gets through Master security steel doors.

-All of this boasting and geeking just goes to show you that a solid door will serve you better than a hollow one every time.
+All of this boasting just goes to show you that a solid door will serve you better than a hollow one every time.
 Make sure that when you’re upgrading your door, you make sure that it has been tested by a company credited to doing so.
 These tests contribute to a door’s overall effectiveness rating.
 It also says a lot when a company is willing to stand behind their door with a warranty, some even going so far as promising to reimburse customers in the event of a break in.